Writing Burp Extensions (Shodan Scanner)

 Getting Shodan API Key

-To obtain Shodan API key, we need to register an account here.
+To obtain the Shodan API key, we must register an account here.
 Then go to the profile section and copy your key.
-Place this key start_scan function of the code shown in below sections.
+Place this key start_scan function of the code shown in the below sections.

 Downloading/Installing Jython Standalone Jar File

 As we will be accessing Java libraries via Python, we need an interpreter that can translate our python code to java interfaces for that, we will be using Jython.
 Download the Jython jar file from here.

 We will now set up our environment to load our extension after it is completed.